 Total carbs

-These are all the carbs in a serving of food, including the type that the body cannot completely digest and transfer into glucose for energy.
+These are all the carbs in a serving of food, including the type the body cannot completely digest and transfer into glucose for energy.

 Net carbs